interrogator/jason-lee-iran/README.md

 ![18.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i18.jpg)

-This is the tight climb through the Shaking Minaret in Karanaq, Iran.
-As I was trying to wiggle my way up through dusty tunnel I realized I couldn't keep my camera bag on my back.
+This is the tight climb through the Shaking Minaret in Karanaq.
+As I was trying to wiggle my way up through dusty tunnel, I realized I couldn't keep my camera bag on my back.
 I had to hold it on top of my head to be able to fit and get to the top.

 ---

 ![19.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i19.jpg)

 I only ordered the camel stew because it was the cheapest thing on the menu.
-Who knew camel was the working man's meat.
+Who knew camel was the working man's meat?

 > Kerman, Iran